lydtechconsulting/component-test-framework/README.md

 Launch the `Console` application in order to view the broker, topics, messages, and schema registry data.

+Note: Conduktor requires a Postgres Database instance.
+By choosing to enable Conduktor, the Component Test Framework will also start a Postgres container and configure Conduktor to use that for its persistence.

 [[Back To Top](README.md#component-test-framework)]

 # Conduktor Gateway